BinaryAnalysisPlatform/bap-pintraces/README.md

 Note: building instructions assume that you're using Ubuntu, but it may work on other systems, that uses apt-get.

+Since this tool requires pin 2 which does not fully support Linux kernels 4.x and later, it is recommended to use a virtual machine with [Ubuntu 14.04.1](http://old-releases.ubuntu.com/releases/14.04.0/ubuntu-14.04.1-server-amd64.iso).

 Before build tracer, you need download and install
   * [pin](https://software.intel.com/en-us/articles/pintool-downloads)
   * autoconf, libtool, protobuf-compiler, libboost-dev, libboost-filesystem-dev, libcrypto++-dev